7oiden/community-science-museum-sp1/README.md

 ## Assignment brief

 An interactive science museum called the Community Science Museum is opening in your town/city.
 Its core target audience is primary- and middle school children, and families with young children.
 The museum wants a website that is informative and appealing, that will attract both middle school pupils and their parents.
 The site should appeal to youngsters without pandering; it should take for granted that the audience is inquisitive and intelligent.
 The website should be informative and engaging, but should encourage viewers to visit the museum itself.
-The website should be responsive and easy to use on a varity of devices.
+The website should be responsive and easy to use on a variety of devices.

 ## Assignment requirements

 The project should reflect the student's creative and technical knowledge and skills based on the first semester curriculum.
-This includes design priciples, project managment, communication technology, accessability, and developing with HTML/CSS.
+This includes design principles, project management, communication technology, accessability, and developing with HTML/CSS.

 <hr/>